This plugin provides Security Assertion Markup Language (SAML) v2.0 authentication and authorization between Kong Gateway and an identity provider.

 - An IdP certificate (

-): The SP needs to obtain the public certificate from the IdP to validate the signature.
+idp_certificate): The SP needs to obtain the public certificate from the IdP to validate the signature.
 The certificate is stored on the SP and is used to verify that a response is coming from the IdP. - The ACS Endpoint (

-): This is the endpoint provided by the SP where SAML responses are posted.
+assertion_consumer_path): This is the endpoint provided by the SP where SAML responses are posted.
 The SP needs to provide this information to the IdP. - The IdP sign-in URL (

-requests.
+idp_sso_url): This is the IdP endpoint where SAML will issuePOSTrequests.
 The SP needs to obtain this information from the IdP. - The issuer (

 The plugin currently supports SAML 2.0 with Microsoft Entra.
 Refer to the Microsoft Entra SAML documentation for more information about SAML authentication with Azure AD.